Typical Digital Nomad/ Traveling Salesperson Problem

 If you happen to have that combination, you do not need to purchase the universal laptop adapter and save yourself RM70.

 In conclusion, would I recommend this product?
-Yes if you are not worried about the high price and need an absolute minimalist setup for weight reasons.
-Some people care about the weight of each stuff that they have to carry on a daily basis as it will affect how tired they will be.
+Yes if you are not bothered with the high price and need an absolute minimalist setup for weight reasons.

 But if you are not a traveling salesperson or a Digital Nomad, I do not recommend this product for the sole reason that the price is too high.